MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

 ![Migrate a dataflow into another workspace or environment](media/dataflowMigrateToAnotherWorkSpace.png)

-To learn exactly what the model.json metadata file includes, see [The metadata file (model.json) for Common Data Model](https://docs.microsoft.com/common-data-model/model-json).
+To learn exactly what the model.json metadata file includes, go to [The metadata file (model.json) for Common Data Model](https://docs.microsoft.com/common-data-model/model-json).

 ### Data files